Cope with machine failures

 xe pool-emergency-transition-to-master on it.
 Once it has become the master, run the command

 xe pool-recover-slaves and the members will now point to the new master.

-If you repair or replace the server that was the original master, you can simply bring it up, install the XenServer host software, and add it to the pool.
-Since the XenServer hosts in the pool are enforced to be homogeneous, there is no real need to make the replaced server the master.
+If you repair or replace the server that was the original master, you can simply bring it up, install the Citrix Hypervisor server software, and add it to the pool.
+Since the Citrix Hypervisor servers in the pool are enforced to be homogeneous, there is no real need to make the replaced server the master.

-When a member XenServer host is transitioned to being a master, you should also check that the default pool storage repository is set to an appropriate value.
+When a member Citrix Hypervisor server is transitioned to being a master, you should also check that the default pool storage repository is set to an appropriate value.
 This can be done using the

 xe pool-param-list command and verifying that the

 default-SR parameter is pointing to a valid storage repository.